sofastack/sofastack.tech/content/en/projects/sofa-jraft/raft-introduction/index.md

 ![image.png | left | 321x179](https://gw.alipayobjects.com/mdn/rms_da499f/afts/img/A*OiwGTZnO2uMAAAAAAAAAAABjARQnAQ)

-#### 1. Replicated state machines are implemented based on logs.
+#### 1. Replicated state machines are implemented based on logs

 * Each server stores a log.
 * Each log entry contains a command.
 * The state machine executes commands in order.

-#### 2. Consensus algorithms for practical systems typically have the following properties:
+#### 2. Consensus algorithms for practical systems typically have the following properties

 * They ensure safety.
 * They are highly available.